SCM at a Glance

 - Authentication and testing of Chinese medicines

-Set up 6 joint research establishments in collaboration with universities/research institutes and 2 research bases in Shenzhen and Changshu
+- Set up 10 joint research establishments in collaboration with universities/research institutes, the University-Enterprise Synergy Innovation Platform and 2 research bases in Shenzhen and Changshu

-- 18% of the projects rated three-star (international excellence)
+- 39% of the submissions rated three-star (internationally excellent)

-- 72% of the research projects attained two-star (international standing) or above
+- 91% of the submissions attained two-star (international standing) or above

-Possesses largest network of 16 Chinese medicine clinics among universities in Hong Kong
+- Largest network of 17 Chinese medicine clinics among universities in Hong Kong

 - 7 clinics operated in collaboration with Hospital Authority and NGOs